 A family of marks is a group of trademarks or service marks with some unique and common elements, such as initials or a suffix.
 This allows customers to understand the source of the products right away.
 McDonald's, for example, uses the prefix "Mc" to make its product recognizable, such as "McFlurry," "McMuffin," and "McSundae."

 How To Register a Collective Mark

 Registering a collective mark is very similar to registering a trademark or service mark.
 The company needs to submit an application to the USPTO (Patent and Trademark Office).
 In the application, the applicant needs to show who is allowed to use the mark and how he/she intends to control that the users continue to meet the requirements.

 The applicant also needs to accompany the application with a copy of the regulations that control the use of collective marks.
 A collective can use the same mark as a trademark and a collective mark.
 No one can use the same mark as a collective mark and a certification mark at the same time.
 The USPTO will examine the application to understand if the collective mark has the requisites to be registrable, and will approve or deny the application.

 Collective marks are useful for organizations and associations.
 There are certainly advantages for registering collective marks, but it's not always easy to navigate the laws.
 If you have questions about collective marks, you can post your legal need in the UpCounsel's marketplace.
 You will get an answer by lawyers that come from law schools such as Yale Law and Harvard Law.
-They're always experienced lawyers who have previously worked for important companies such as Google and Stripe.
+They're always experienced lawyers who have previously worked for important companies such as Google and Menlo Ventures.